Shivah99/task_manager/README.md

 ## Keyboard Shortcuts
 - **Undo**: Press `Ctrl+Z` to undo the last action.
 - **Redo**: Press `Ctrl+Y` to redo the previously undone action.

+## Deployment with Netlify
+1. Create a new repository on GitHub and push your project to the repository.
+2. Go to [Netlify](https://www.netlify.com/) and sign up or log in.
+3. Click on "New site from Git" and connect your GitHub account.
+4. Select the repository you just created.
+5. Configure the build settings:
+   - **Build Command**: `npm run build`
+   - **Publish Directory**: `build`
+6. Click on "Deploy site" and wait for the deployment to complete.
+7. Your site will be live on a Netlify subdomain.
+You can customize the domain in the site settings.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.